Plann1ng/Networking-Simulation/README.md

 # Networking-Simulation
 # Enterprise-Grade Network Security Lab (GNS3 + ISE + WLC + AD + FortiGate HA + Splunk)

 This lab simulates a full enterprise-grade network infrastructure using GNS3.
-It includes dynamic routing (OSPF), HSRP for gateway redundancy, VLAN segmentation, FortiGate firewalls in HA mode, Cisco ISE for wired/wireless 802.1X authentication, Active Directory (DNS, DHCP, NTP, SNMP), Splunk for centralized logging, and simulated wireless using Cisco vWLC.
+It includes multiarea dynamic routing (OSPF), HSRP for gateway redundancy, VLAN segmentation, FortiGate firewalls in HA mode, Cisco ISE for wired/wireless 802.1X authentication, Active Directory (DNS, DHCP, NTP, SNMP), Splunk for centralized logging, and simulated wireless using Cisco vWLC.
 A VPN gateway and full wired/wireless NAC policy enforcement are also part of the final build plan.

 > 💡 This lab is deployed and tested on **GNS3 running on Linux (Kali)**.
 The Splunk server is hosted on an **Ubuntu VM inside Virtual Machine Manager (virt-manager)**.
 The Ubuntu VM uses a **bridged interface** to get internet access and participate in the GNS3 virtual network.